Acid Reflux (GER & GERD) in Children & Teens

 View or Print All Sections

-Gastroesophageal reflux (GER) happens when stomach contents come back up into the esophagus causing heartburn (also called acid reflux).
-Gastroesophageal reflux disease (GERD) is a more serious and long-lasting condition in which GER causes repeated symptoms or leads to complications over time.
+Gastroesophageal reflux (GER) happens when stomach contents come back up into the esophagus.
+Gastroesophageal reflux disease (GERD) is a more severe and long-lasting condition in which GER causes repeated symptoms or leads to complications over time.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases

 (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.